vinomaster/offline-vcreds/README.md

   * All presented claims are valid, not expired.
 6. Verifier MUST be able to ascertain when the last time the Holder was online.
 Feedback from Law Enforcement is that anything >24hrs is a red-flag.
 7. The Verifier MUST not be required to have knowledge or a relationship with the Issuer of a credential used in proof-response.

+### Sample Verifiable Credential Schemas
+A starter set of industry domain examples for verifiable credential schemas are provided [here](https://github.com/vinomaster/vcred-samples).
+Ideally, once a solution is identified for offline support in [Sovrin](http://sovrin.org) then these exemplars can be modified for schema comoliance and used for **testing the solution**.

 ## Applicability of ZKPs
 We assume that with adequate changes to the Verifiable Credential Schema along with changes to Indy for support of hierarchical trust and the caching of roots of trust by the Verifier, a solution can be implemented without dramatic changes to the existing ZKP flow of Indy.